EspressoSystems/composables-xchain-mint/EspressoISM-doc/RARI.md

-# Upgrade Hyperlane tokens to the espresso version
+# Upgrade Hyperlane tokens to the espresso version with mock NFT contract

 This upgrades hyperlane tokens to the espresso versions.
 Check EspressoNativeToken.sol / EspressoERC20.sol as implementation references.